Finding off-the-beaten-path things to do in Rome may sound like one of life’s great impossibilities. An oxymoron even.

 Have a Picnic at the Parco degli Acquedotti

-Parco degli Acquedotti is a lovely area of nature and greenery that obtained its name on account of the crumbling pillars of the old, defunct Roman aqueducts that still stand here.
+Parco Degli Acquedotti is a lovely area of nature and greenery.
+It obtained its name on account of the crumbling pillars of the old, defunct Roman aqueducts that still stand here.
 The large park is located 5 miles out of the centre of the city, along the old Appian Way.

 Parco degli Acquedotti is typically peaceful – save for the occasional dog walker.
 In one portion of the park, sheep can be found grazing.